kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Kafka-log-appender/index.md

 ```

-To play around with the the Kafka log appender:
+To play around with the Kafka log appender:

 1. Open the Data collection demo from Kaa Sandbox, follow the application installation instructions, and run the application.